telerik/xaml-docs/knowledge-base/kb-gridview-style-aggregate-results-in-group-header.md

 ---
-title: Style aggregate results displayed in the GroupHeaderRow
+title: Style Aggregate Results Displayed in the GroupHeaderRow
 description: Update the style of aggregate function representation based on the result
 type: how-to
 page_title: Conditionally style aggregate results shown in the header of the group